bvssvni/oup/simplified.md

 Ideas

+1. Use brackets for sub-expressions.
+2. Use '.' to refer to variable in sub-expression.
-1. Do not allow double-space around operators.
+3. Do not allow double-space around operators.
-2. Use ')(' to declare functions.
+4. Use ')(' to declare functions.

 Challenges